Support Clinicians in Providing Equitable Value-Based Care

 • The Center for Medicare and Medicaid Innovation revised its strategic direction to emphasize three new pillars: promote evidence-based prevention, empower people to achieve their health goals, and drive choice and competition.
 In new pilot models, the agency aims to include prevention-based measures and site-neutral payment policy.

-• The Transforming Episode Accountability Model (TEAM) program, a five-year mandatory, episode-based alternative payment demonstration project for CABG and other procedures in select acute care hospitals, will begin on Jan.
-1, 2026.
+• The Transforming Episode Accountability Model (TEAM) program, a five-year mandatory, episode-based alternative payment demonstration project for CABG and other procedures in select acute care hospitals, began at the start of this year.

 • The agency plans to sunset the traditional Merit-based Incentive Payment System (MIPS) and transition to MIPS Value Pathways by 2029.